parthenocissus/krcdnc/content/projects/kp-identity.md

       caption: "Presentation with Lazar Pašćanović @ SHARE Conference, Belgrade, Serbia"
     - size: "960x638"
       caption: "Presentation @ SHARE Conference, Belgrade, Serbia"
-lead: "Identity design for <a href='http://www.klubputnika.org/o-klub-putnika' target='_blank'>Klub putnika</a> (<a href='http://www.thetravelclub.org/about-the-club' target='_blank'>The Travel Club</a>), the biggest community in the Balkans for travel writers, creators, and independent travellers."
+lead: "Generative identity design for <a href='http://www.thetravelclub.org/about-the-club' target='_blank'>The Travel Club</a> (<a href='http://www.klubputnika.org/o-klub-putnika' target='_blank'>Klub putnika</a>), the biggest community in the Balkans for non-commodified travel culture.
+Identity was created by <a href='http://fud.edu.rs/monika-lang/' target='_blank'>Monika Lang</a>, <a href='http://www.klubputnika.org/autori/Lazar' target='_blank'>Lazar Pašćanović</a>, and me.
+Algorithmically generated in real-time, its infinite shapes represent the infinite number of possible geographic paths each human being creates by traversing the common planet Earth."

 “Bantustan” is also an example of ergodic literature, since it contains hand-drawn maps and infographics which represent an interface for non-linear reading.
 The book was published in 3 editions (by now) and was presented in more than 30 cities across the Yugoslav region.